oliverychen/oliverychen.github.io/pages/home/index.md

 </script>

 <br>
-I read Biomedical Engineering at the University of Oxford.
+I read Engineering Science at the University of Oxford.

 <br>
 I work on research in statistics, computer science, and neuroscience.
 I write the [**<font color="#1122CC">Brain Whispers</font>**](http://oliverychen.com/pages/blog/) blog, engaging in discussions that are, in one way or another, related to brain data science.